javolo/octet/octet/src/examples/AssignmentOne/README.md

 # 2. PLAYER

-The second step is to put a player in the screen and move it around.
-The first thing was to move the player around the screen and made it collide with the borders not taking in consideration the background image.
+The second step was to create a player and go around the screen.
+The first thing was to made it collide with the borders not taking in consideration the background image.
 Using the invaders example that wasn´t a problem.

-Once the window has been changed and the player sprite was set, the next step is set the bottom border as I wanted the player to go above the brick lane of the image.
+Once the window has been changed and the player sprite was set, the next step was to set the bottom border as I wanted the player to go above the brick lane of the image.
 So for that I had to modify the definition of this border and establish the heigh of it to -1.8f as the 0 value is the axis of image´s middle.

 When the movement of the player was right I included the movement of the camera when the player is moving left or right.
-Setting the bottom border at a specific height and setting the init position of the player to this bottom border height was useless to have a functionality when the user play the key down.
-It was removed.
+I remove the key down functionality as I set the bottom border at a specific height and the init position of the player to this height.

 ![Alt text](https://github.com/javolo/octet/blob/master/octet/src/examples/AssignmentOne/images/PlayerBackground.gif "Background Player Image")